rosin-project/rxros/README.md

 ```

 ## Parameters

 ROS provides through the parameters interface a simple way to customize a node without having to recompile
 the source each time there is a change to its configuration.
 The RxROS parameter interface provides easy
 access to the ROS parameter server through an overloaded set of get functions.
 Each function takes as argument
 the name of the parameter to be looked up and a default value that is returned if the specified parameter
 was not found.
 The returned result is of the same type as the default value.
 Failure to specify the correct
-parameter type will either cause a wrong conversion or the program may simply crash.<br>
+parameter type will either cause a wrong conversion or the program may simply crash.

 ### Syntax